 There is something being avoided in the wake of the Ferguson non-indictment having to do with the nature of the police mindset when it comes to defending themselves against any charges of wrongdoing: institutionalized lying.

-e to lie after the fact in order to justify an action.
+It is a fairly common historical practice for police to lie after the fact in order to justify an action.
 It's usually something like they smelled pot or alcohol, or the person "looked like" someone with a warrant for what are relatively minor acts of bad behavior.
 But lies being told also include claims that allow a much worse collection of bad behaviors.
 Claims of seeing a bulge under someone's coat (meaning they thought it was a gun), someone made a threatening gesture, or trying to grab for their gun (the main claim in the Ferguson case that supposedly justifies the shooting) can be used to allow a police officer to avoid personal responsibility for anything, including murder.

 I have worked with all kinds of police forces across the country and this attitude was impossible to miss.
 And from what I could tell, it's just about universal.
 So don't be so quick to assume that when a police officer makes a claim that is used to justify their actions that the claim is true.
 There is more than a minor chance that they are lying.
 The lie will also be adamantly supported by other officers everywhere so that they, too, can do so in the future (or have a past lie remain acceptable).
 The routine has become a law enforcement art form.